Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_04_basic_input_output/mat.md

 - Real-world examples: ATM logic, grade evaluation, discount systems

 Keep practicing input and output - it's the foundation for everything that comes next!

+---

+## Closing Story

+Tian leaned back with a satisfied smile.
+"Kuya, my programs can finally talk to people!
+No more hardcoded values - users can input their own data!"

+"That's the power of interaction," Kuya Miguel said.
+"Now your calculator works for any numbers, your grade calculator for any scores, your GCash simulator for any amount.
+See the difference?"

+"Huge difference!"
+Tian agreed.
+"But I noticed something - my programs just do their thing and end.
+What if I want to check if the user entered a valid age?
+Or what if I want different outputs based on the grade?"

+Kuya Miguel grinned.
+"Perfect observation!
+That's exactly what we'll tackle next - control flow.
+You'll learn how to make your programs smart enough to make decisions, just like a traffic light that knows when to turn red or green."

+Tian opened a new file, excited to learn how to add intelligence to his programs.